Frequently Asked Questions

 Q: Can I legally embed fonts into my PowerPoint, Word document, PDF file, web app, device, software, or some similar product?

 You may embed the fonts as subsets in a secure way in non-editable documents (e. g.
 PDF) or as a rasterized image (GIF, JPG).
-If you embed fonts in documents, apps or devices neither as a subset nor as a rasterized representation or permitting third party users to edit text, you need an App+ license which covers all your apps, editable documents or devices for the licensed period of time.top
+If you embed fonts in documents, apps or devices neither as a subset nor as a rasterized representation or permitting third party users to edit text, you need an App+ license which covers all your apps and editable documents for the licensed period of time.
+For embedding into devices or other kinds of hardware, please contact us.top

 You may embed the fonts in non-editable documents (e. g.
 PDF, Flash – each with their appropriate security settings) or as a rasterized image (GIF, JPG) and place them on your website.
-For embedding fonts in your actual website we offer Web FontFonts which come in WOFF and EOT Lite.
+For embedding fonts in your actual website we offer Web FontFonts on FontShop.com which come in WOFF 2, EOT and Web TTF.
 Cufón, Typeface.js, and raw font embedding are not allowed.
-Please contact usif you have any further questions.top
+Please contact us if you have any further questions.top

 A website is a connected group of related web pages which form an entity whose content is managed by you, and which are organized under a particular domain name, including sub-domains.
 The website can be viewed either over your local area network or over the Internet.
 For the avoidance of doubt, web pages on sub-domains whose content is managed by other persons are deemed to be not part of your website.
 Your Web FontFonts license covers all of your personal or business websites, no matter how many domains they have!top